msirvi-mcf/commercetools-training/README.md

 * Checkout and order creation :white_check_mark:

-* Channels, inventory information and state machines for implementation of business requirements and workflows
+* Channels, inventory information and state machines for implementation of business requirements and workflows :white_check_mark:

 * Product and cart discounts :white_check_mark: